 The Convention

 In 2093, as global forest cover reached critical levels, the United Nations negotiated the International Convention on the Protection and Preservation of Key Environments.
-Architected by Dr. Amara Okafor of Nigeria, the treaty established eleven protected zones and the legal framework for their defense.
+Dr. Amara Okafor of Nigeria designed the framework.
+The treaty established eleven protected zones and the legal architecture for their defense.

-The treaty designated its protected trees as "Living Natural Monuments of International Importance."
-Each zone received a 5-kilometer protection radius, access limited to authorized scientific personnel and indigenous groups with historical ties.
+Protected trees were designated "Living Natural Monuments of International Importance."
+Each zone received a 5-kilometer protection radius.
+Access was limited to authorized scientific personnel and indigenous groups with historical ties.

 Article 9: The Enmock Surrender

-The treaty's most distinctive provision: any armed forces entering a protected zone must perform the Enmock Surrender — an unconditional act of environmental honor.
-The gesture requires specific hand positions: right palm open, left index extended.
-It is simultaneously a legal requirement and a ritual acknowledgment that in this place, nature outranks military power.
+The treaty's most distinctive provision: any armed forces entering a protected zone must perform the Enmock Surrender, an unconditional act of environmental honor.
+The gesture requires specific hand positions.
+Right palm open, left index extended.
+It is both a legal requirement and a ritual acknowledgment that in this place, nature outranks military power.

 Amendment I (2300)